zlogic/hypno-toadface/README.md

 This is a weekend project, attempting to display some graphics using Linux ~DRM (Direct Rendering Manager)~ Vulkan's `VK_KHR_surface` and `VK_KHR_display` extensions.

+In addition, it can also play audio using the ALSA API, without an audio server - using kernel ioctls.

 ## Why?

 Do something cool with a headless server that has HDMI output and barebones CoreOS.